simgrid/simgrid/examples/s4u/README.rst

 ..
-S4U (Simgrid for you) is the next interface of SimGrid, expected to be released with SimGrid 4.0.
+S4U (Simgrid for you) is the modern interface of SimGrid, which new project should use.
-..
-..
-Even if it is not completely rock stable yet, it may well already fit
-.. your needs.
-You are welcome to try it and report any interface
-.. glitches that you see.
-Be however warned that the interface may change
-.. until the final release.
-You will have to adapt your code on the way.
 ..
 ..
 This file follows the ReStructured syntax to be included in the
 .. documentation, but it should remain readable directly.